RaynerGWH/Parade/README.md

 Prerequisites:
 💡 You need a Java Development Kit (JDK) installed to compile and run the game.

-**NOTE:** The game can be played on any device, but for best experience, run the game on a unix shell!
+**NOTE:** The game is playable on any device, but for the best experience, we recommend running it on WSL (Windows Subsystem for Linux)!

 1. Compile the Java Code: